Translation management

 However, those aren’t the only metrics one can use to evaluate Google Translate’s performance.
 At Phrase, for example, we have our own proprietary evaluations of how Google Translate and other MT systems perform in terms of accuracy and quality—and we carry them out once a quarter:

-In our quarterly Machine Translation Report, we bring together the latest performance data for all of the major MT engines used in real workflows in Phrase TMS, the enterprise-ready translation management system within our Phrase Localization Suite.
+In our quarterly Machine Translation Report, we bring together the latest performance data for all of the major MT engines used in real workflows in Phrase TMS, the enterprise-ready translation management system within our Phrase Localization Platform.

 We consider 2 key criteria from the start: language pair (source vs target language) and content type (domain).